A70-rgb/MZC_AI_ASSISTANT/README.md

-# MZCE College Chatbot - Flask + GroqAPI
+# MZC ZIONX AI ASSISTANT College Chatbot - Flask + GroqAPI

 An AI-powered chatbot for Mount Zion College of Engineering using Flask backend and Groq API.